sdr-enthusiasts/gitbook-adsb-guide/useful-extras/improved-visualisation-with-tar1090.md

       - /var/log
 ```

-Once the file has been updated, issue the command `docker-compose up -d` in the application directory to apply the changes and bring up the `tar1090` container.
+Once the file has been updated, issue the command `docker compose up -d` in the application directory to apply the changes and bring up the `tar1090` container.

 You should also be able to point your web browser at: